fsmalkin/llm-doc-highlighting/README.md

 Core ideas implemented here:
 - Preprocessing-first artifacts: parse/chunk once, cache, and reuse.
 - LLM-indexed reading view: build a full-document reading view with stable global token indices tied to geometry (`word_id`).
-- Span-based citations: the model cites using `start_token`/`end_token` over that reading view, and we deterministically map spans → `word_ids` → geometry.
+- Span-based citations: the model cites using `start_token`/`end_token` over that reading view, and we deterministically map spans -> `word_ids` -> geometry.
 - Deterministic fallback: when LLM is unavailable or returns invalid spans, fall back to simple deterministic matching.

+> **Prominent next step:** the full-document, word-token-indexed reading view is intentionally unambiguous, but it inflates token count.
+The next experiment is a two-pass resolver (coarse localization -> fine span citation) to reduce expensive-model tokens while preserving grounding.
+See `docs/next-steps.md`.

 ## Quickstart (local)